ascherer/cwebbin/README.txt

 │   ├── mac8.sty			Umlauts and special characters for Macintosh
 │   ├── pc850.sty			Umlauts and special characters for IBM 850
 │   └── Xcwebmac.tex			beautifications for cwebmac.tex
-├── texlive.w				introduction to *-w2c.ch change files
+└── texlive.w				introduction to *-w2c.ch change files
-├── wmerg-ansi.ch			change file for wmerge.w
-├── wmerg-borlandc.ch			[BCC] change file for wmerge.w
-├── wmerge.dsp				[MSVC] Developer Studio Project for WMERGE ├── wmerg-extensions.ch			change file for wmerge.w
-├── wmerg-memory.ch			[AMIGA,BCC] change file for wmerge.w
-├── wmerg-output.ch			change file for wmerge.w
-└── wmerg-patch.ch			change file for wmerge.w

 %%% HOW TO CREATE THE BINARIES %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%